Last Updated: 02-04-2026

 service clamav_freshclam start

-Wait for about 1 minute, then:
+Wait about 1 minute, then run:

 service clamav_clamd start